 Cancelation Policy: If Cape Cod Community College cancels evening classes due to adverse weather conditions, BCBA meetings and bee school are also cancelled.

 As we walk attendees through the basics of managing a honey bee hive, it is imperative that “newbees” delve into other resources.
 The internet, of course, has a wealth of information, but one might consider checking out the CLAMS network.
 Beekeeping for Dummies, Natural Beekeeping by Ross Conrad of Vermont and Practical Beekeeping by Michael Bush would be good reading this winter and are all available through the local library.

 Veteran beekeepers will instruct the class with the purchasing and proper construction of the hive components.
-When budgeting for this new hobby, expect to pay approximately $350 for the complete hive suitable for here on Cape Cod.
-This figure also includes necessary tools, smoker and protective equipment.
+When budgeting for this new hobby, expect to pay approximately $375 for the complete hive suitable for here on Cape Cod.
+This figure also includes necessary tools, a smoker and protective equipment.

-The association makes a bulk purchase of packaged bees (3 pounds) and nucleus colonies which usually arrive in early April to establish each new hive.
-In addition to the above equipment expense, it is estimated that the cost to inhabit each hive will be $100 for the 3 lbs of honey bees with a mated queen and/or $150 for a 5 frame nucleus colony also with a laying queen.
+The association makes a bulk purchase of packaged bees (3 pounds) which usually arrive mid to late April to establish each new hive.
+In addition to the above equipment expense, it is estimated that the cost to inhabit each hive will be approximately $110 for the 3 lbs of honey bees with a mated queen.
+Other sources of bees and nucleus colonies will be provided which you may pursue on your own.

 It is hoped that all attendees will enjoy the experience of working with this incredibly fascinating insect.